alitteneker/error-prone/README.md

 This repo comprises the code telemetry generation for the part A project for UCLA CS239.
 It features a modified version of the project error-prone, the build process for which has been reconfigured to instrument each method, and to output all test results to file.

-To use this functionality, there are two basic commands:
+To use this functionality, there are three basic commands:
 1) mvn -Dmaven.test.skip=true package
 &nbsp;&nbsp;&nbsp;&nbsp;Compile and instrument all project files, without running tests.
 2) ./run-tests.sh
 &nbsp;&nbsp;&nbsp;&nbsp;Run all tests in the package, saving all results to disk.
+3) ./analyze-testresults.sh
+&nbsp;&nbsp;&nbsp;&nbsp;Analyze the results of the test runs, and compute some basic statistics about them.
+NB: requires perl.

 ### Authors:
 Alan Litteneker